The New Gossip Girl Trailer Is Full Of Super Rich Kids & Fake Friends

 The series also stars Eli Brown, Thomas Doherty, Tavi Gevinson, Emily Alyn Lind, Evan Mock, Zion Moreno, and Savannah Lee Smith.
 Josh Schwartz and Stephanie Savage, who created and were showrunners on the original series, serve as executive producers on the reboot.
 Joshua Safran will return as showrunner as well.
 In a recent interview with Cosmopolitan, Safran confirmed that the series will be set post-COVID (everyone is vaccinated, no masks, etc.).
 But just because the characters aren't dealing with pandemic woes doesn't mean they aren't grappling with something bigger than themselves.
 In fact, Safran teased that there is a "major twist" in the series.
 As Gossip Girl so narrates with iconic flair: “This just in: there’s a big secret amongst the ruling class at Constance Billard."

-Watch the trailer for Gossip Girl, premiering on HBO Max on July 8.
+Watch the trailer for Gossip Girl, premiering on HBO Max on July 8 in the US.
+No word on a UK date yet but fingers crossed it's very soon after.

 Your patience shall be rewarded my dear followers, and this is quite the prize.
 Don’t say I’ve never done anything for you.
 XOXO. pic.twitter.com/sjD9sG8Rbp— Gossip Girl (@gossipgirl) June 10, 2021